Join us for the Queer Film Series, Tuesdays at 4:15 in the Pedroso Center (B 159).

 To request disability accommodations, please contact Student Disability Services at (773) 442-4595 or email@example.com at least 48 hours in advance.

 |Erica Meiners' New Book: "For the Children?: Protecting Innocence in a Carceral State"|

-Erica Meiners, Professor, EICS and Women's & Gender Studies faculty member has published a book that examines the school-to-prison pipeline and the U.S. prison industrial complex.
+EICS and Women's & Gender Studies Professor Erica Meiners has published a book that examines the the U.S. prison industrial complex.
 “For the Children?
 Protecting Innocence in a Carceral State” is published by University of Minnesota Press.
 Taking an interdisciplinary approach and building from a scholarly and activist platform, “For the Children?” engages fresh questions in the struggle to build sustainable and flourishing worlds without prisons.

-If you were walking around campus this Spring, you may have noticed flyers for WGS-150-1 Women’s Self Defense – a one-credit hour course designed to teach and empower women in the art of self-defense.
+If you were walking around campus this spring, you may have noticed fliers for WGS-150-1 Women’s Self Defense, a one-credit hour course designed to teach and empower women in the art of self-defense.

 northeastern Illinois University Foundation